Authentication (JWTs)

 There's no need to create the specified user ahead of time - this is all done automatically through use of JWTs.

 The JWT is a token that carries information about which account it is, and who the specified user is.
 It is cryptographically signed by a RS256 private key on your backend.
-You will share with us the associated public key in your account settings so that we can verify the request is from you and auto-authenticate the specified user to your account.
+You will share with us the associated public key in your so that we can verify the request is from you and auto-authenticate the specified user to your account.

 The JWT you create and sign should contain the following claims: